Half Moon Bay, Part One

 Our destination this time was Half Moon Bay.
-It is a town I had passed by a few times on my way up north but one that I have always wanted to visit for a longer period.
+It is a town I had passed by a few times on my way up north but have never visited.

-So with four and a half days off from work, it was time to take the trek north and visit this town and many others as it turned out.
+So with four and a half days off from work, it was time to take the trek north and spend more time in this town, and as it turned out, many others..

 We took Interstate 5 to get there and were guided by GPS through a series of other freeways that eventually dropped us off in Half Moon Bay.
-It was a long trip that was not helped by the LA traffic with its stop and go.
+It was a long trip that was not helped by the persistent Los Angeles traffic.

 We made a plan once we arrived in Half Moon Bay that we would investigate north one day and south the other.
 On the third day we would slowly move our way south and visit among other places Monterey and Ventura.
 We would spend the night in Santa Maria leaving us only three hours to get home on our last day.